bacongobbler/helloworld-scala/README.md

 ## Deploying to Heroku

-Make sure you have the [Herkoku Toolbelt](https://toolbelt.heroku.com/) installed.
+Make sure you have the [Heroku Toolbelt](https://toolbelt.heroku.com/) installed.

 ```shell
 # Create a new heroku application